-I fell upon a post yesterday that ask simply that question, “What is your favourite thing about reading?”
-What is funny, is that we are suppose to link to the post, but for the life of me, I can’t seem t be able to track down the comment.
-Never the less, I am proceeding with this rant and hopefully the article in question will materialize.
+I fell upon a post yesterday that asks simply that question, “What is your favourite thing about reading?”
+What is funny, is that we are supposed to link to the post, but for the life of me, I can’t seem t be able to track down the comment.
+Never the less, I am proceeding with this rant and hopefully, the article in question will materialize.
+Our Blogging 101 assignment for today is “Respond to another post that builds on a comment you have left on another blog.
+Don’t forget to provide a link back to the other site.”

 I finally found the post — give it a read.